DaryaAndreyuk/music-quiz-automation/README.md

 To execute all the tests, run the following command in the CLI: `mvn clean test -Pregression-tests`

-To execute only smoke tests, run the following command in the CLI: `mvn clean test -Psmoke-tests`
+For only smoke tests: `mvn clean test -Psmoke-tests`

-To execute only positive tests, run the following command in the CLI: `mvn clean test -Ppositive-tests`
+For only positive tests: `mvn clean test -Ppositive-tests`

-To execute only negative tests, run the following command in the CLI: `mvn clean test -Pnegative-tests`
+For only negative tests: `mvn clean test -Pnegative-tests`

 ## Viewing Allure Reports